xbgmsharp/postgsail/README.md

 - History: view trends.
 - Alert monitoring: get notification on low voltage or low fuel remotely.
 - Notification via email or PushOver, Telegram
+- Offline mode
+- Low Bandwith mode

+## Context
+It is all about SQL, object-relational, time-series, spatial databases with a bit of python.

+PostgSail is an open-source alternative to traditional vessel data management.
+It is based on a well known open-source technology stack, Singalk, PostgreSQL, TimescaleDB, PostGIS, PostgREST.
+It does perfectly integrate with standard monitoring tool stack like Grafana.

+To understand the why and how, you might want to read [Why.md](https://github.com/xbgmsharp/postgsail/tree/main/Why.md)

+## Architecture
+For more clarity and visibility the complete [Entity-Relationship Diagram (ERD)](https://github.com/xbgmsharp/postgsail/tree/main/ERD/README.md) is export as PNG and SVG file.

 ### Cloud
 If you prefer not to install or administer your instance of PostgSail, hosted versions of PostgSail are available in the cloud of your choice.